developmentseed/titiler/docs/src/advanced/rendering.md

 For more information, please check out [rio-tiler's docs](https://cogeotiff.github.io/rio-tiler/colormap/).

+It is also possible to add a [colormap dependency](../../examples/code/tiler_with_custom_colormap) to automatically apply a default colormap.

 ## Color Formula

 Color formulae are simple commands that apply color corrections to images.
 This is useful for reducing artefacts like atmospheric haze, dark shadows, or muted colors.